- Undergrad Program

-Adapted Physical Activity is a unique and comprehensive area of study designed to develop professionals to respond to the motor and physical fitness needs of persons with disabilities.
-This area builds on the School of Biological and Population Health Sciences history of commitment and academic excellence in the area of programs for persons with disabilities.
-This is evident by the number of international graduate students that attend this program.
+Adapted physical activity is a unique and comprehensive area of study designed to develop professionals to respond to the motor physical activity and physical fitness needs of people with disabilities.

-Students interested in Adapted Physical Activity have the opportunity and flexibility to develop skills in program development, teaching and research specializing in persons with disabilities from infants through adulthood.
-The educational curricula offers both a strong theoretical base and quality Practical Educational Experiences; such as:
+Students interested in the adapted physical activity option can develop skills in program development, teaching and research specializing in people with disabilities from infants through adulthood.

-Oregon State University is one of the select few institutions in the U.S. that funds Master's and Doctoral students with grants from the U.S. Department of Education, Office of Special Education Programs, Research to Practice Division.
+Oregon State University is one of the few institutions in the U.S. that funds master's and doctoral students with grants from the U.S. Department of Education, Office of Special Education Programs, Research to Practice Division.

 Student Mandy Sargeant has developed a Resource guide to raising a child with a disability in the Mid-Willamette Valley (pdf).